coenm/RepoM/docs/ActionList.md

 ## associate-file@1

 Action menu for opening files with a given extension.
-If files within the repository are found matching the extension, a submenu will be created with all matched files.
+If files within the repository are found matching the extension, a submenu will be created with all matched files. <!-- include: DocsRepositoryActionsTests.DocsRepositoryActionsSettings_RepositoryActionAssociateFileV1.verified.md -->

-Custom properties:
+Action specific properties:

-- Name: The name of the item (required, string, evaulated)
+- `extension`: The file extension to look for.
+This parameter can contain a combination of valid literal path and wildcard (`*` and `?`) characters, but it doesnt support regular expressions.
-- Extension: The file extension to look for.
-This parameter can contain a combination of valid literal path and wildcard (`*` and `?`) characters, but it doesnt support regular expressions.  (required, string non-evaluated)
+For example `*.sln`. (required, string) <!-- endInclude -->

 Example: